 Usability testing is a method of defining the degree of usability, trainability, comprehensibility, and attractiveness for users of the developing product under given conditions.

 For the app to be popular, it is not enough for it to be functional – it must also be convenient.
-If you think about it, intuitive applications save users stress and the employer–training costs.
-That means they are more competitive!
+If you think about it, intuitive applications save the user effort and the employer–training costs while also making your app emerge from the pack.
 Therefore, usability testing, which will be discussed later, is an integral part of testing any mass-market products.

 Failure and recovery testing

 This type of testing analyzes the product’s ability to withstand and successfully recover from possible failures caused by application errors, hardware failures, or communication issues (for example, network failure).